 2. Do Not Put Post Your Dog On Sites Like Craigslist Or Give Them To A Stranger You Know Nothing About

 There are bad people out there who really do collect dogs and sell them for animal testing.
 Your dog deserves better than this.
 Free dogs advertised on the internet often end up in bad situations.
 This is not a responsible way to find a home for your dog.
 There are other things you can do and we’re going to talk about them right now.

 3. Find Out If There’s Any Way You Can Keep Your Dog

-Reach out to local rescues, animal shelters, trainers, veteraniarians (anyone who will listen) and tell them your reasons for why you can’t keep your dog and ask for their advice or assistance.
-If you are having finincial hardships, there are organizations who will help you with dog food and medical care.
+Reach out to local rescues, animal shelters, trainers, veterinarians (anyone who will listen) and tell them your reasons for why you can’t keep your dog and ask for their advice or assistance.
+If you are having financial hardships, there are organizations who will help you with dog food and medical care.
 If your living situation is changing, there may be a friend or family member who could take your dog temporarily, while you get back on your feet and into a stable living situation.
 Search the internet to see if there are any other options.
 You may be surprised at the help a sincere dog owner will get with they reach out and do everything that they can to keep the dog that they love.
 We all fall on hard times, let people help you if they can.

 4. Get All Of Your Dog’s Paperwork Together